indonesia-vision-ai/indonesia-vision-ai.github.io/_pages/events.md

 If you want to participate as a speaker, please add your name at this [link](https://docs.google.com/spreadsheets/d/1Cqi7y8d3s54MSVxGITAPXQ6WsDCeqCHIEv2r-5_JsaM/edit#gid=0)

-If you want to be update with the schedule of this event, please subscribe this [calendar](https://calendar.google.com/calendar/u/0/r?cid=ZTFkMTJmYzlkMmJmMDYyNDZlMTQ4ZDQ0MTYxM2FkNmE4OGIzODgxMzU4MGU2NDZlOGQ4NDNjZmJlY2I3MTE2ZkBncm91cC5jYWxlbmRhci5nb29nbGUuY29t)
+If you want to be updated with the schedule of this event, please subscribe this [calendar](https://calendar.google.com/calendar/u/0/r?cid=ZTFkMTJmYzlkMmJmMDYyNDZlMTQ4ZDQ0MTYxM2FkNmE4OGIzODgxMzU4MGU2NDZlOGQ4NDNjZmJlY2I3MTE2ZkBncm91cC5jYWxlbmRhci5nb29nbGUuY29t)

 #### Upcoming Sessions